-BBVA launches campaign for employees
+BBVA launches campaign for its personnel

 For every euro contributed by an employee, the bank will contribute another euro.

-Employees who want to participate can contribute whatever amount they want in order to support the fight against coronavirus.
+Workers who want to participate can contribute whatever amount they want in order to support the fight against coronavirus.
 BBVA will match every contribution received.
 We've already reached 2 million euros.
 This figure is in addition to the 35 million euros that the company has already committed to allocate to combat the pandemic in those countries where it operates.

 The funds collected will be used to combat COVID-19 in three ways: